godcrampy/elemental/README.md

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on code of conduct, and the process for submitting pull requests to me.

-## Versioning

-I use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/godcrampy/elemental/tags).

 ## Authors